 Again, a company that spends hundreds of thousands of dollars writes and says they are unhappy and this is the response they get.
 So of all the concerns I address, my response was a link that basically tells me I can’t get a verified account.
 They didn’t address all of the other concerns about complex ad systems, no customer support, post and account suppression or anything else.
 Instead, I got a link.
 This very brevity is what causes a small business to struggle to be able to navigate FB’s and Instagram’s complex system.

 In short, I say shame on Facebook and shame on Instagram.
 You willfully take the money of thousands of small business owners, promising the world, then return with crushed marketing budgets and a system that can’t be navigated even by the savviest of marketing managers.
 Small businesses are the backbone of America.
-Your business practices are destroying those who put their trust into you and your empty promises.
+Your business practices are destroying those who put their trust in you and your empty promises.
 If you want a successful business you have to maintain a strong social media presence, but if you want to have a strong social media presence you have to spend thousands of dollars.
 Anyone who has ever started a small business knows that liquid capital is precious and if incorrectly spent, on say a complex marketing platform, can literally crush your entire business.
-There are now thousands of businesses with amazing ideas that could be huge additions to society, providing much-needed product and jobs, that will never see the light of day because they can’t get someone from Facebook to help them be successful.
+There are now thousands of businesses with amazing ideas that could be huge additions to society, providing much-needed products and jobs, that will never see the light of day because they can’t get someone from Facebook to help them be successful.

 So Facebook, this is for you.
 Take the time to support the very men and women who made your company successful, because without small businesses you and your IPO will crumble.

 For more reading be sure to check out the Chive’s recent post http://thechive.com/2017/10/25/how-facebook-became-the-grinch-who-stole-christmas-10-photos/